-115 2 shops 34 Norrish Street Significance The two shops with various goods and service over the decades, including Tang Wangs vegetable shop, saddlery are of historical, social and aesthetic significance that contributes to the heritage character of the main street streetscape of Tambellup.
+116 2 shops 34 Norrish Street Significance The two shops with various goods and service over the decades, including Tang Wangs vegetable shop, saddlery are of historical, social and aesthetic significance that contributes to the heritage character of the main street streetscape of Tambellup.
 History The shops were occupied by a saddlery (north) evidenced by an existing well.
-Chinaman, Tang Wang's vegetable shop- he also did deliveries.
+Chinaman, Tang Wang's vegetable shop - he also did deliveries.
 Sundhah Singh's shop established in 1903.
 He provided fruit and vegetables, travelling around the district and also had a shop in Cranbrook.
 Closed in 1912.
 J Greenslades green grocery?
-3 116 SITE Philip's Store 34 Norrish Street Significance The site of Philip's is of historical significance for the associations with Henry Cowan, and Nathaniel Phillips Store, and his storeroom that provided for social events.
-History In 1902 Henry Cowan established the 1st general store.
+2 117 SITE Philip's Storeroom 34 Norrish Street Significance The site of Philip's Storeoom is of historical significance for the associations with Henry Cowan, and Nathaniel Phillips Store, and his storeroom that provided for social events.
+History This is possibly the site of the 1902 Henry Cowan established 1st general store.
 In 1905 Nathaniel Philips bought Cowan's shop and built a storeroom at the back.
 His storeroom was good for dances and concerts, as well as the Bessen's garage.
 He sold "Drapery, grocery, ironmongery, boots and Shoes".
+He then built the store at 28 Norrish Street now the 124 Deli.
 4